TheRealMilesLee/ContainerizedEnvironment/README.md

     docker-compose up -d nodejs
     ```

+4. (Optional) Start the Python container:
+    ```bash
+    # Uncomment the python service in docker-compose.yml
+    docker-compose up -d python
+    ```

+5. (Optional) Start the Java container:
+    ```bash
+    # Uncomment the java service in docker-compose.yml
+    docker-compose up -d java
+    ```

+6. (Optional) Start the Clang/GCC container:
+    ```bash
+    # Uncomment the clang-gcc service in docker-compose.yml
+    docker-compose up -d clang-gcc
+    ```

 ## Custom Configuration

 ### VS Code Extensions and Settings

-In the [devcontainer.json](http://_vscodecontentref_/2) file, you can find pre-installed VS Code extensions and settings.
+In the [devcontainer.json](Mac/.devcontainer/devcontainer.json) file, you can find pre-installed VS Code extensions and settings.
 You can modify them as needed.

-### Zbash Configuration
+### Zsh Configuration

-The `Dockerfile` includes some common Zbash aliases and tools installation.
+The `Dockerfile` includes some common Zsh aliases and tools installation.
 You can modify them as needed.

 ## License